-The new Spring/Summer collections were recently unveiled at Buenos Aires Fashion Week, but one prominent German designers’ former Recoleta digs will have a decidedly more pedestrian look and feel for 2013.
+One prominent German designers’ former Recoleta digs will have a decidedly more pedestrian look and feel for the coming season.

 Like Zegna, Hermes, Ralph and Louis; Munich-based Escada pulled out of Buenos Aires earlier this year leaving a prime boutique at Alvear 1444 vacant and available for aspiring fashionistas to showcase their designs.
 Yet, the building’s new tenant will be featuring more carne and queso than couture.